abinit/abinit/doc/mkdocs-tutorials/paw1.md

 tpaw1_4o_6proj_DOS_AT0001.

 Then, plot the contributions to the projected DOS for the two new DOS files.
 You should get:

 ![Projected DOS - 2 proj](paw1_assets/DOS-2proj.jpg)

 ![Projected DOS - 6 proj](paw1_assets/DOS-6proj.jpg)

-Adding the DOS obtained in the previous section to the comparison, you immediately see that the superposition of the Smooth part DOS and the PS on- site DOS depends on the completeness of the partial wave basis !
+Adding the DOS obtained in the previous section to the comparison, you immediately see that the superposition of the Smooth part DOS and the PS on-site DOS depends on the completeness of the partial wave basis!

 Now, you can have a look at the 3 output files (one for each PAW dataset)... for instance in a comparison tool.
 A way to estimate the completeness of the partial wave basis is to compare derivatives of total energy; if you look at the stress stensor:

-For the 2 partial-wave bases:  -1.0866668849E-03 -1.0866668849E-03
+    For the 2 partial-wave bases:  -1.0866668849E-03 -1.0866668849E-03 -1.0866668849E-03  0.
--1.0866668849E-03  0.
 0. 0.
-For the 4 partial-wave basis:   4.1504385879E-04  4.1504385879E-04
+    For the 4 partial-wave basis:   4.1504385879E-04  4.1504385879E-04  4.1504385879E-04  0.
-4.1504385879E-04  0.
 0. 0.
-For the 6 partial-wave basis:   4.1469803037E-04  4.1469803037E-04
+    For the 6 partial-wave basis:   4.1469803037E-04  4.1469803037E-04  4.1469803037E-04  0.
-4.1469803037E-04  0.
 0. 0.

 The 2 partial-wave basis is clearly not complete; the 4 partial-wave basis results are correct...
 Such a test is useful to estimate the precision we can expect on the stress tensor (at least due to the partial wave basis).

 You can compare other results in the 3 output files: total energy, eigenvalues, occupations...
 Also notice that the dimensions of the PAW on-site quantities change: have a look at "Pseudopotential strength Dij" or "Augmentation waves occupancies Rhoij" sections...

 Note: if you want to learn how to generate PAW datasets with different partial wave bases, you might follow the tutorial PAW2.